 Technology executives with the right skills will be in high demand

-During these difficult and unpredictable times it has been the technology leaders and their teams of skilled individuals that have kept countless organisation working.
+During the last couple of years it has been the technology leaders and their teams of skilled individuals that have kept countless organisation working.
 Without technology executives, many businesses would simply have faltered and ground to a halt.

 Technology has never been more central to organisations’ strategic priorities, this puts strong tech leaders and professionals in a great positions with more business influence.
 New skills and approaches will however be needed to enable them to lead from a distance.
 Excellent communication skills are at the core to remote leadership, along with the ability to assess an individual’s knowledge, ability and talent so that people with the correct skill set are identified and assigned to business challenges as they present themselves.